mtsuts/delivery-usmap/README.md

 # Circle coordinates on map
 There is getProjection() function in utils.js which you can use to calculate x and y for each zip code.
 You can use this function in backend when you generate data for frontend.
+Make sure all zip code have "x" and "y" properties, so they will be shown on map in right place.